Thermalization of isolated quantum many-body system and the role of entanglement: Results

 \subsection{Canonical average}

-Now we consider an arbitrary observable $\hat{M}$ of the subsystem $S$ and find out the expectation value of this observable.
-It is assumed that the dimension of $S$ is much much smaller than that of $R$.
-Let us express an eigenstate of Hamiltonian $\hat{H}$ as,
+Now we consider an arbitrary observable $\hat{M}$, a self-adjoint operator, of the subsystem $S$ and find out the expectation value of this observable.
+It is assumed that the dimension of $S$ is much smaller than that of $R$.
+Let us express an eigenstate of the total Hamiltonian $\hat{H}$ as

 Then the expectation value is